 In 1980 Pierre went to Thailand with a Caritas India team to assist the Cambodian refugees who had come in great numbers across the border as the Vietnamese army did battle with the Khmer Rouge.
 Pierre and several Jesuit companions, notably John Bingham and Noel Oliver, stayed on to be the founding members of a Jesuit Refugee Service program for Asia Pacific.
 They accompanied the Cambodian refugees until their return in 1993.

-Filed under: Myanmar files — story spotted by Catherine Morris @ 21:46 PST
+Filed under: Myanmar — story spotted by Catherine Morris @ 21:46 PDT

 28 May 2012